zigg17/binary_classification/skin-cancer-MNIST/readme.md

 | df     | 115     |0.011     |

 Upon viewing the dataset, I made a goal to make a multiclass classification program which utlized a CNN created through PyTorch.
 Throughout my experiments, I made changes (not all cataloged) to my program to better classify between groups.
+# Data Cleaning:
+Basic data cleaning and setup occurred in the [dataproc.ipynb](dataproc.ipynb).
+Image files were sorted into class folders in preparation for conversion into training and testing datasets down the road.
 # Experiment 0:
 My first model had resnet34 architecture adjusted to compensate for 7 classes.
 Additionally, the model came with pretrained weights, with the weight set orignating from ImageNet-1K.
 The first experiment showed issues with divergence of both the losses and accuracies starting at around epoch 1.